 How to use:

 1- Select a video file to play on your system that has clear sync points.
 Best examples would be frame-long countdowns, or pips (pops).
 Anything with a clear visual reference and a sharp sound should work fine.
-Make sure that the visual reference exists somewhere in the middle of the screen. (visit our Downloads page for videos you can use)
+Make sure that the visual reference exists somewhere in the middle of the screen.
+(Our test video files above are great for this)

 2- Play this portion of the video on your screen for about 5-10 seconds and record it with Catchin’ Sync (only if you have purchased full access).
-Do this with the sound turned up higher than usual and no other noise interference.
+Do this with the sound turned up and no other noise interference.

 3- Find an appropriate visual sync moment on the recorded video by using the thumbnail strip above the video, and then frame by frame by swiping the main video window gently.
 You can do frame by frame adjustments with on screen buttons as well.

 At this point, the offset amount will be displayed in milliseconds by default.
 Make sure to compensate for your device’s offset amount as well as other settings in the settings tab.
-Find listed device offsets in Device Info section on the right.
+Find listed device offsets in Device Info section above.

-- ♦ Sample recording that is supplied with the demo is of a 25fps video playback off a TV screen.
+- ♦ Sample recording that is supplied with the demo is of a 23.98ps video playback off a TV screen.

 - ♦ If possible, perform the above steps on multiple points on the video to achieve better accuracy.